Non-archimedean tame topology and stably dominated types: Pro-definable and ind-definable sets

 By a morphism from an ind-definable set $X = \limind_i X_i $ to a pro-definable one $Y = \limproj_j Y_j$, we mean a compatible family of morphisms $X_i \to Y_j$.
 A morphism $Y \to X$ is defined dually; it is always represented by a morphism $Y_j \to X_i$, for some $j,i$.

-\<{rem} A strict ind-definable set $X$ with a definable point always admits a bijective morphism to a strict pro-definable set.
-On the other hand, if $Y$ is pro-definable and $X$ is ind-definable, a morphism $Y \to X$ always has definable image. \>{rem}
+\begin{rem} Any strict ind-definable set $X$ with a definable point admits a bijective morphism to a strict pro-definable set.
+On the other hand, if $Y$ is strict pro-definable and $X$ is strict ind-definable, a morphism $Y \to X$ always has definable image. \end{rem}